awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 1. On the **Specify Details** page, fill out the following parameters and choose **Next**:
    + **Stack name**: Choose a stack name for your AWS CloudFormation stack\.
    + **IAMRole**: Choose an IAM role that has permissions to write CloudWatch metrics and logs\.
-For more information, see [Create IAM Roles to Use with the CloudWatch Agent on Amazon EC2 Instances](create-iam-roles-for-cloudwatch-agent-commandline.md)\.
+For more information, see [Create IAM roles to use with the CloudWatch agent on Amazon EC2 instances](create-iam-roles-for-cloudwatch-agent-commandline.md)\.
    + **InstanceAMI**: Choose an AMI that is valid in the Region where you're going to launch your stack\.
    + **InstanceType**: Choose a valid instance type\.
    + **KeyName**: To enable SSH access to the new instance, choose an existing Amazon EC2 key pair\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.